1 - Chromosome Structure

 Eukaryotic chromosomes can be distinguished from each other by the location of the centromere (see Figure 1.8), the size of the chromosome, and the banding patterns produced along the chromosome after staining with certain dyes.
 The centromere separates the chromosome into halves (each half is called an arm); the shorter of the two chromosome arms is designated p, while the longer arm is designated q.

-In terms of centromere location, chromosomes are classified in the following ways:
+In terms of centromere location, chromosomes are classified as follows:

 - Metacentric.
 The centromere of a metacentric chromosome is located near the center of the chromosome.